ADdictedtoCS/cs207-FinalProject/README.md

     ```bash
     $pytest

 * Enjoy the features and natural approach of ```autodiff``` for automatic differentiation.
-Refer to the documentation for further infromation,
+Refer to the documentation for further information,
 or the demo.ipynb notebook for basic use case.